splunk/splunk-operator/docs/PremiumApps.md

 When using strict mode, the following additional steps are required so that the "splunk web ssl" is enabled for the SHC.
 These steps are necessary before you can install ES app with the strict mode of sslEnablement.
 Alternatively, if you are managing enableSplunkWebSSL setting outside of the Operator scope by pushing an app bundle through the deployer, then you can skip these steps.

 Steps:
-1. Create a shc app (e.g., shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`
+1. Create a SHC app (e.g., shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`
 2. Place this app under security-team-apps/coreapps in your s3 bucket.
 3. Use the following YAML file as an example to deploy this app through app framework.
 4. Note: you also need to include the extraEnv:SPLUNK_HTTP_ENABLESSL with the value true in the YAML.
 This step will be revised in upcoming releases so it may not be needed as you are already pushing a web.conf with ssl setting.